imkuldeepahlawat/kdreact-migrate/README.md

 # React Migration CLI

+> ⚠️ **This tool is under active development.
+Some advanced features described below are in progress and not yet fully implemented.
+See the feature list for details.**

 A comprehensive CLI tool to migrate React applications from version 16 to newer versions (17, 18, 19) with full TypeScript support and automated code transformations.

 ## Features